sWrAAb/milestone_project_2/README.md

 - Display of cards was also tested on multiple devices and browsers to fit nicely without overflow (except on landscape orientation).
 - With the help Media Query I change size of cards so they use most of the screen and tested it on all available devices and aforementioned browsers for any visual distortion or functionality problems.

+### Fonts

 - Fonts are made responsive, so they are different size on every screen size.

+### Move Counter

+- Move counter was tested to see if it is displayed properly on game screen.
+Count would increment when second card was fliped.